truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 ![DatasetsDashboardStorjNodeNested](/images/SCALE/22.12/DatasetsDashboardStorjNodeNested.png "Nested Dataset Storj SCALE")

-Now underneath the storj-node dataset you should see 2 nested datasets, which we named for example purposes *config* and *identity*.
+TrueNAS displays two nested datasets underneath the storj-node dataset.
+In this example, the nested datasets are *config* and *identity*.

 ## Install the Storj App on TrueNAS SCALE
 {{< expand "Click Here for More Information" "v" >}}